 What do you hope to gain or get MORE of in this job transition?

 It could be a certain work environment you’d like to be a part of.
-A certain challenge you’d like to tackle (like leading a team, leading project, working more hands-on, etc.)
+A certain challenge you’d like to tackle (like leading a team, leading projects, working more hands-on, etc.)

 It could be a variety of things.
-But pick one or two things that you really want to do more of… and make sure they’re things that this job offers.
+But pick one or two tasks/areas that you want to do more of… and make sure they’re areas that this job offers.